How Long Does It Take to Play 18 Holes of Golf?

 This is a highly debatable issue: Which one is better, walking or riding the cart?
 Both options have benefits and drawbacks.

-Walking is good if you want to enjoy the scenery while playing, but it also means that you'll need to carry all your stuff with you.
-If you're carrying anything heavy, this could affect your swing performance and rhythm which can make you lose concentration.
-It's also harder to walk when it gets hot out on the course.
+Walking is good if you want to enjoy the scenery while playing, but it also means that you’ll need to carry all your stuff with you, and will take longer to finish the round.

 Player Skill Level and Behavior

-Completing 18 golf holes also depends on the players themselves.
-Skilled players can usually complete the course faster than beginners or average players who may lack the golfing skills or knowledge required to play the game.
-You can improve your playing time by mastering golf skills and by using effective training aids.
+Completing 18 holes also depends on the players themselves.
+Skilled players can usually complete the course faster than beginners or average players who may lack the skills or knowledge required to play the game.
+You can improve your playing time by using effective training aids.

 The personality of the players also determines how they behave on the course.
 For example, some players are responsible and pay attention not to take too much time so as not to ruin the game for their group and the following groups.